weberBen/semantic-document-retrieval/README.md

 This is a simple RAG application to index all pdf inside a specified directory.
 This app does not generate answer based on the retrieved document, it's only intend to retrieve documents chunks to then be used in ChatGPT or Claude for answer generation.
 If you need answer generation, you can use [Verba](https://github.com/weaviate/Verba).

-The application has been built as a quick & dirty project with `HuggingFace` model.
+The application has been built as a quick & dirty project with `HuggingFace` model, `langchain` and `chromadb`.

 # Usage